A. Program Evaluator Roles

 - Assist the team chair, as requested, in review of the institution’s 30-day due process response and development of the Final Draft Statement.

 Important Note: Avoid any real or perceived conflicts of interest with the institutions being evaluated.
-For more information, see ABET’s Code of Conduct, Conflict of Interest, and Confidentiality Policies in the ABET Rules of Procedure.
+For more information, see ABET’s Code of Conduct, Conflict of Interest, and Confidentiality Policies in the ABET Board of Delegates Rules of Procedure.